-This guide explains how to perform the initial setup of the Clustered Database Platform 280/3 system so that the preinstalled software products are specifically configured to your environment.

-This integrated product provides the infrastructure for implementing an Oracle9i database server using VERITAS Volume Manager or Solstice DiskSuite[TM] software.
+This guide explains how to install and configure the software products that make up the Clustered Database Platform 280/3 system.
+This integrated product provides the infrastructure for implementing an Oracle9i database server in a Real Application Cluster (RAC) with VERITAS Volume Manager.